TapashKBishoi/mcp-boomi/README.md

-# Boomi AtomSphere MCS Server
+# Boomi AtomSphere MCP Server

-A Node.js-based MCS (Microservices) server that provides a simplified interface to the Boomi AtomSphere API.
+A Node.js-based MCP (Microservices) server that provides a simplified interface to the Boomi AtomSphere API.
 This server allows you to:

 - Check which processes are deployed
 - Determine if a deployment is a listener or scheduler